GeminiDRSoftware/FitsStorage/docs/Docker.md

 run `docker-compose up`.
 Instructions for running containers manually are listed below in case you don't want to use docker-compose.

+The docker compose does depend on the two docker images `fitsstorageutils:latest` and `fitsimage:latest`.
+You can build these two images by running `docker/scripts/buildfitsstorageutils.sh` and `docker/scripts/buildarchive.sh` respectively.
+The images are also available in the container registry in gitlab at `https://gitlab.gemini.edu/DRSoftware/FitsStorage/container_registry`.

 ## Scripts

 All of the Docker support is saved in the `docker/` folder in the project.
 This consists